andrewheiss/corrupt-caterpillar/README.md

 **Code:** All code is licensed under the [MIT License](LICENSE.md).

-## Contributions
+## Contributions and Code of Conduct

 We welcome contributions from everyone.
 Before you get started, please see our [contributor guidelines](CONTRIBUTING.md).
-Please note that this project is released with a [Contributor Code of Conduct](CONDUCT.md).
-By participating in this project you agree to abide by its terms.

-## Code of Conduct

-Please note that the Causal inference in NP and PA project is released with a [Contributor Code of Conduct](https://contributor-covenant.org/version/2/0/CODE_OF_CONDUCT.html).
+Please note that this project is released with a [Contributor Code of Conduct](https://contributor-covenant.org/version/2/0/CODE_OF_CONDUCT.html).
 By contributing to this project, you agree to abide by its terms.